andrewnuk1/DVFA-Final-Projects/README.md

 glassdoor_spider.py is the program used to gather data from glassdoor

-Sentiment Analysis - glassdoor_Predicting_20200426.ipynb is the prediction code for the glassdoor posts gathered using Vadar Sentiment Analysis
+Sentiment Analysis - glassdoor_Predicting_20200426.ipynb is the prediction code for the glassdoor posts gathered using Vadar Sentiment Analysis, output is charts in a powerpoint presentation

+Rightmove 202002.ipynb is the program that analysis the data taken from the Rightmove website and creates a powerpoint presentation.